From collection Phi Gamma Delta Publications Collection

 and may be reappointed.

-We are continuing to recruit Graduates to fill positions now!
+We are continuing to recruit Graduates to fill posi-

 For more information about the specific responsibilities